 The corporate real estate market

-The Abu Dhabi and surrounding real estate markets have also seen an improvement but their recovery has been slower.
-Disputes continued in 2014, focusing on litigation between contractors and developers related to construction defects, defaults and payments.
+The Abu Dhabi and surrounding real estate markets have also seen a decrease in prices.
+Disputes continued in 2015, focusing on litigation between contractors and developers related to construction defects, defaults and payments.

 Additionally, the Dubai Land Department is continuing its programme of seeking to cancel real estate projects it believes will not be completed.
 However, legislation introduced by the Dubai government aiming to consolidate the process for investors to seek compensation from developers that have cancelled real estate projects has not had the anticipated impact.
 As a result, a number of cancelled real estate projects remain tied up in the court system.

-Transactional activity in the Dubai market has slowed in the third quarter of 2014.
+Transactional activity in the Dubai market has continued to slow in 2015.
 In late 2013, the Dubai Land Department introduced measures which increased the property transfer fees from 2% to 4% of property value.
 Additionally, the UAE Central Bank introduced mortgage caps in an effort to stem market growth.
 These measures, coupled with the return of increased volatility in European financial markets, have lead to a systematic slowing of transactional activity and growth.

 The Dubai real estate market as a whole continues to attempt to comply with the Directions that were introduced in 2010 under Dubai's Jointly Owned Property Law No. 27 of 2007.
 The Directions introduce a framework to form owners' associations to manage common property within each development.
 Some developers have failed to comply with the timetable in the Directions and many owners' associations are experiencing problems trying to recover service charge arrears (see Question 43).
 There has been wide discussion regarding changes to the framework that will better protect owners and ensure greater recovery of service charges for owners' associations.
 There have been no implemented changes to date.